CSIRT-SK/viruschecker/docs/rest-api/rest-api.md

 -----------------------------9051914041544843365972754266
 Content-Disposition: form-data; name="externalDrivers"

-true    #Note: this value determined if the external drivers like VirusTotal will be used
+false   #(Note: this value determined if the external services like VirusTotal will be used)
 -----------------------------9051914041544843365972754266
 Content-Disposition: form-data; name="file"; filename="eicar.exe"
 ```